astambi/Angular-Fundamentals/06-Student System/README.md

 Users can register providing an email and password.
 Upon registration users are assigned a Student role.

 Authenticated users can enroll in any course, as well as cancel any existing course enrollment.
 Authenticated users can also write feedbacks on the courses they are enrolled in.
+Authenticated users can view their profiles: name & email address, list of user roles, list of trainer courses, list of courses studied.

 ## Back-end: Firebase